arutepsu/Soccer-Card-Clash/src/main/resources/docs/GAMERULES.md

 - ⚠️ Boosting counts as **one action** per turn.
 - ❗ If no actions remain, boosting is disabled and a warning appears.
+- 🔁 Whenever a boosted card is moved to a player's hand (whether attacker or defender), its original value is restored.

 ---